 Once support or resistance is broken, the OBV will change.
 This is a signal to either go long or short.
 It’s important to remember that spikes in volume can throw off the on balance volume indicator.

-The saying “the trend is your friend” is a common saying in trading.
+The saying “the trend is your friend” is a common saying when stock market trading.
 It’s completely true as well.
 Being able to draw trend lines is an important skill to develop.

 If you’re day trading it’s possible to use bollinger bands as trend lines.
 They’re just not the straight angular lines known as trend lines.